penfever/sos-bench/readme.md

 # List of Benchmarks

-In this table, you can find the complete list of benchmarks we use in **MisMo-Bench**, along with the codebase necessary to run them.
+In this table, you can find the complete list of benchmarks we use in **SOS-Bench**, along with the codebase necessary to run them.
 Below, we describe how to work with each codebase.

 | **Benchmark Name**                  | **Reference**                                           | **Test Set Size** | **Metric**                | **Factor** | **Eval Codebase** |
 |---------------------------------|-----------------------------------------------------|---------------|-----------------------|--------|---------------|